We worked with Tamatea hapū, Te Taiwhenua o Tamatea and Central Hawke’s Bay District Council on Ngā Ara Tīpuna, officially launching February 2022.

 The Pukekaihau Pā site is today Hunter Memorial Park, in central Waipukurau.
 At the foot of the hilltop pā we built a whare kōrero structure.
 This is a place where school groups, tours and all visitors to the park are welcome to gather.

-Local master carver Conrad Nepe Apatu designed whakairo to ornament the whare, and the Locales team collaborated with him to laser-cut the patterns as intricate multi-layered Corten steel.
+Local carver Conrad Nepe Apatu designed whakairo to ornament the whare, and the Locales team collaborated with him to laser-cut the patterns as intricate multi-layered Corten steel.

 Inside the whare, two large recreations illustrate in rich detail what Pukekaihau Pā and the wider Waipukurau-Takapau landscape might have looked like during the 1600s.